ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

-"hello world".charAt(2)    // index string, reuturns "l" "get a substring".substring(2,7)  // returns "t a s", from begIndex to (endIndex - 1)
+"hello world".charAt(2)    // index string, reuturns "l" "get a substring".substring(2,7)  // returns "t a s", from begIndex to (endIndex - 1) "hello".substring(2)  // returns "llo" , from index 2 to end of string

 "hi there".contains("hi") // returns true
 "hi there".isBlank() // returns false